scylladb/scylladb/docs/troubleshooting/nodetool-memory-read-timeout.rst

 Analysis
 ^^^^^^^^
 Nodetool is a Java based application which requires memory.
-Scylla by default consumes 93% of the node’s RAM (for MemTables + Cache) and leaves 7% for other applications, such as nodetool.
+ScyllaDB by default consumes 93% of the node’s RAM (for MemTables + Cache) and leaves 7% for other applications, such as nodetool.

 If cases where this is not enough memory (e.g. small instances with ~64GB RAM or lower), Nodetool may not be able to run due to insufficient memory.
 In this case an out of memory (OOM) error may appear and scylla-jmx will not run.